oahumada/Stratos/docs/MVP_FRONTEND_ROADMAP.md

 Usar esto para trackear:

 ```
-Día 1-2: People CRUD ✅
+Día 1-2: Person CRUD ✅
 Día 2.5: Skills CRUD ⏳
 Día 3: Roles Read-only 🟢
 Día 4-5: Gap Analysis ⭐